Close Menu

 Arrival and Checking In

-The journey to Vientiane involved an overnight train from Bangkok to Nong Khai.
-That was followed by a border crossing and finally a taxi to the hotel.
-This is a long-winded way of saying I arrived well before the official check-in time.
+Getting to Vientiane was a bit of an adventure in itself.
+I started with an overnight train from Bangkok to Nong Khai, crossed the border in the morning, and then grabbed a taxi straight to the hotel.
+In other words, I rolled up well before the official check‑in time.

 Lobby